katiehuangx/Transition-into-Data-Analytics/README.md

 # How I Transition into Data Analytics (Self-Study Route)

-Hello, I'm Katie! 🙋🏻‍♀️

-I'm sharing this based on my self-study journey and studying style.
+Hello, I'm Katie and I'm sharing with you my personal experience and approach to self-studying for data analytics.

-**📕 My Study Style**
+**📕 My Study Approach**
-- I prefer watching videos rather than reading textbooks because I'm a **visual person** and need to see how the code works on my screen.
+- As a **visual learner**, I prefer watching video tutorials over reading textbooks to better understand how the code works on my screen.
-- I'm more disciplined when I take paid courses because I've paid for them, so I have to complete them and not waste money 😅.
-- I'm not a textbook person, but I recently purchased the Python for Data Analysis book so this might change... 👀

-**🧐 What You Need to Know?**
+**🧐 What You Should Know**
-- Self-studying is **very challenging** because there is no syllabus, lecturers, or classmates to guide or help you out.
+- Self-studying can be **challenging** because you are on your own without any syllabus, instructors, or classmates to guide you.
-- Have to be **very, very, very resourceful** in looking for solutions and resolving errors.
+- It requires resourcefulness in finding solutions and troubleshooting errors.
-- It can take months and years, so if you're pressed for time, then I would not recommend the self-study route.
-- It's **doable** with consistency, hard work and determination. 🤓
+- If time is a constraint, self-study may not be the best option.
+However, with consistency, hard work, and determination, it is achievable.

-**Disclaimer**: I'm not an expert.
-Just a fellow transitioner who wants to help another transitioner.
+**Disclaimer**: I'm not an expert, just someone who is passionate about data analysis and wants to help others who are transitioning into this field.

-**Another important disclaimer:** None of the courses I recommend below are sponsored.
-I am not paid to recommend any of these.
+**Another important note:** I'm not sponsored to recommend any of the courses mentioned below.

 ## 📚 Table of Contents
 - [How and Where to Start?](#how-and-where-to-start)